okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 }
 ```

 You should be able to start the `server` application by running it in your favorite IDE or from the command line using `mvn spring-boot:run`.
+You'll want to do this from the `server` directory.
 If you don't have Maven installed, you can use the Maven wrapper that's included in the project (`./mvnw spring-boot:run`).

 After the app has started, navigate to <http://localhost:8080/good-beers>.
 You should see the list of good beers in your browser.